gombrii/aoc/README.md

 At least in my mind, Advent of Code solutions are quick and dirty, thus don't need proper code hygiene.
 To achieve that, two helper packages are included when initiating the module:
 - shared/parse — for parsing input data into common formats (Lines, String, Matrix, etc.)
 - shared/exit — for exiting quickly in case of error (exit.If(err), exit.PanicIf(err))

+### Cache
+Aoc uses the OS's default caching location to store data.
+When aoc runs a puzzle it generates a binary under the hood which is stored in cache for performance reasons.
+That's why consecutive runs of the same puzzle tend to get quicker.
+The cache also stores results and execution times for each puzzle and keeps track of which puzzles are locked.
+Clearing the cache removes every trace of it from your computer and resets aoc's memory.

 ## Author's notes
 ### Feature additions